Exact Inference with Latent Variables in an Arbitrary Domain: Experiments

 To test the adequacy of SDP in a real-world dataset in which assumptions might not necessarily hold, we use an openly available Stanford large network dataset, \emph{email-Eu-core} \citep{snapnets}.
 In our experiments we used CVX \citep{cvx, gb08} as the solver.

 The procedure is as follows.
 We select the two largest clusters from the dataset as the test data.
 The size of the test data is $n = 201$, and the sizes of the two clusters are $109$ and $92$, respectively.
 The adjacency matrix is shown in Figure \ref{fig:realdata}.
-We run SDP with the adjacency matrix and obtain the solution $\hat{\my}$.
-We then set $\my = \text{sign}(\hat{\my})$ as the output of the algorithm.
-Interestingly, $\my$ is a rank-$1$ matrix.
-Comparing our test result with the ground truth, our algorithm achieves an accuracy of 95.52\%.
+Note that in the diagonal blocks in the adjacency matrix, the distribution of edges is not uniform, and seem to depend highly on the entities.
+That is, some rows are more dense than other rows, indicating that some entities might be closer (in a latent space) to other entities.
+We run SDP with the adjacency matrix and obtain the solution ${\my}$.
+We then set $\my = \text{sign}({\my})$ as the output of the algorithm.
+Comparing our test result with the ground truth, our algorithm achieved an accuracy of 95.52\%.

+For comparison, we ran the same real-world experiment using Kernighan-Lin algorithm with random initialization for $100$ iterations.
+The average accuracy was 52.91\%, with a standard error of 0.21\%.